A Place for Mom

 Easiest-to-use tablet for seniors: The Amazon Echo Show 8

-The second generation Echo Show offers wireless video calling and is compatible with Zoom, as well as Skype.
+The second generation Echo Show offers wireless video calling and is compatible with both Zoom and Skype.
 With a high-definition smart display, it can stream videos, play audiobooks, and even read a recipe as you cook.
-It can also act as a control center for other smart devices throughout the home, including locks, thermostats, and lights.
+It can also act as a control center for other smart devices throughout the home, including locks, thermostats, and lights.[06]

-Cost: The second generation Echo Show is available from Amazon for $129.
-A third generation release is expected in summer 2021, and is slated to cost $249.
+Cost: The third generation Echo Show is available from Amazon for $149.99.[06]

 Best reading tablet for elderly bookworms: The Barnes and Noble NOOK